LEESANGTAK/takTools/README.md

 - **Reordering shelf** only works in the **same task tab** for now

 ## Install and Uninstall
 Just drag and drop `install.py` file to the Maya viewport.
-During installation you can decide whether to install hotkeys and marking menu.

 You can uninstall just delete a file `C:\Users\<UserName>\Documents\maya\modules\takTools.mod` and restart Maya.